 Your (ex) narcissist partner will send you a “Good morning” text, knowing that this was how they got you in the first place, they will show up at your workplace asking you to hang out with them, your friends included, they’ll sweet talk and charm you until you are back to stage 1.

 However, this time, the more you try to deflect their efforts, the more they will put in.
 As if giving you the impression that they have finally changed.

-You might fall back or you might not.
-The word of advice is to take caution and be careful.
+You might fall back, or you might not.
+The word of advice is to take caution and be careful about again getting into a relationship with a narcissist.
 In relationships, once the door has closed, sometimes it’s best to let it stay closed.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.